Living in a compact apartment or a cozy cottage shouldn’t mean you have to sacrifice your love for nature.

 19#.
 Under-Cabinet LED Grow Lights

 Tucking slim LED strips under your kitchen cabinets allows you to grow fresh herbs in a spot that otherwise gets zero sunlight.
-These innovative home garden ideas for small homes & apartments turn dark counter corners into high-production mini-farms.
+It turns a dark corner into a green workspace.

 20#.
 Air Plant Wall Frames for Soil-Free Decor